Community of Christ Historic Sites

 For information, including details on scheduling services and classes in the Temple, check the Kirtland Temple website or contact the Kirtland Temple, 7809 Joseph Street, Kirtland, OH 44094, 440/256-1830.

-Far West and Haun's Mill - Caldwell County, Missouri
+Far West - Caldwell County, Missouri

 In 1838, less than two years after the town’s founding, followers of Joseph Smith Jr. (founder of the church) had transformed this prairie wilderness into a thriving community with more than 150 houses, eight storefronts, six blacksmith shops, two hotels, and a printing office.
 Local leaders David and John Whitmer, along with W. W. Phelps, planned to build a house of the Lord on the public square.

 Far West became home to some 5,000 church members, with as many as 7,000 more living in surrounding Caldwell County.
 By the spring of 1839, following the siege at Far West and the arrest of church leaders during what is known as the “Mormon War,” the town was abandoned and quickly reverted to farmland.
 The Church was forced to move from the state of Missouri during the winter of 1838-39, and many moved on together to Quincy, Illinois, and then to Nauvoo, Illinois.
-(Directions to these locations)
+(Directions to Far West)

 The Latter Day Saints sought refuge in Illinois beginning a community at Nauvoo on the Mississippi River.
 The city, named after a Hebrew word carrying connotations of “Beautiful,” flourished until the deaths of Joseph and Hyrum Smith in 1844.
 By early 1846 many members had scattered, but Emma and her family remained.